 “I am going to find a home elsewhere where I can live calmly,” Mora said.
 “It’s very difficult to leave the place you have called home for so long, but I can no longer live here in peace.”

-But despite having to leave her beloved home, Mora is not defeated and she has found hope in her memories and in the resilience of her home.
+And yet, despite having to leave her beloved home, Mora is not defeated.
+She has found hope in her memories and in the resilience of her home.

 “There is a wonderful God out there because the river was not able to tumble my home,” she said.
 “My house was one of the simplest homes in Remolino.
 Unlike many houses in the community that have metal doors, my door is wooden.
 It’s made from the same trees from which the homes were first made of when we were displaced here 21 years ago.
 For some reason, the river did not take that door.
 I can’t help but feel proud of that.”